nerab/dropcaster/VISION.markdown

   _This project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
 This file contains the vision, whereas the [README](README.markdown) reflects the functionality that is actually implemented._

 [Dropcaster](http://nerab.github.io/dropcaster/) is a podcast feed generator for the command line.
-It is most simple to use with Dropbox, but works equally well with any other (static file) web hoster.
+It  works with any (static file) web hoster.

 Author: Nicolas E. Rabenau <nerab@gmx.at>